Ghost Radio FAQ

 - Turn up the volume

-Version 1.1.7+ of the app has voice to text translation based on an approximate algorithm, which means that the app will do its best to understand what is being said and show it on the TV screen.
+Version 1.1.7+ of the app has voice-to-text translation based on an approximate algorithm, which means that the app will do its best to understand what is being said and show it on the TV screen.
 This means that sometimes only a part of the speech is shown.

 Three dots ”…” are used to show you the position of the identified part.
 If no dots are shown, the speech was completely translated.

-Speech: “Cows are green”
+Speech: “Cows are green” can lead to each the following interpretations:

-Beginning: Cows… Middle: …are… End: …green
+Beginning: Cows...

 What app permissions does the app need and why?